 What to Highlight in a Crew Member Resume

-The first aspect to highlight is work environments you have exposure to.
+The first aspect to highlight is the work environments you have exposure to.
 Crew members typically work for airlines, restaurants, resorts, and on ships.
 Be specific about your work setting.

-If you are working in the restaurant field do you have experience in Fast Food restaurants (drive through or sit down) or are you working at a diner or cafeteria?
+If you are working in the restaurant field, do you have experience in Fast Food restaurants (drive-through or sit-down) or are you working at a diner or cafeteria?
 In the catering environment, you need to mention whether your employer is a mobile caterer, hotel or restaurant catering service, catering for private functions like weddings or corporate events such as product launches or annual banquets.
-In the aviation industry, a crew member can be employed as part of the ground staff team (reservations, baggage handling, security) or inflight staff like an air hostess or kitchen worker.
+In the aviation industry, a crew member can be employed as part of the ground staff team (reservations, baggage handling, security) or in-flight staff like an air hostess or kitchen worker.
 On cruise liners and yachts crew members may be focused on customer services and client relations, or work as part of cleaning or kitchen staff.

 Next, employers want to see the scope of your experience, for instance, working at a local concert where 2000 people are attending, or at an international event like an Olympic stadium with a capacity of a 100 000 people.

 Next, come the frequency and working hours.
 Are you employed at a diner working 12-hour shifts or do you work on a cruise liner six days on two days off for a period of six months at a time?
 Did you assist during one event per month or 2-3 events per week?
 If you are working full-time at a hotel or restaurant, you may want to mention the average hours you work during a month.